 This one is kind of a rabbit warren on the inside, with all these little bits where you go upstairs and downstairs again to different sections, not just going up each floor in a straightforward manner.
 It’s really kind of like being in a little Alice in Wonderland adventure!

-It’s also got a really massive magazine section.
 It’s very easy to get lost in all the little sections, browsing the many books.
 A couple of parts have very steep stairs, so again, it’s not the most accessible bookshop but it makes a great little trio with Waterstones and the ABC for finding some English books in Amsterdam.
+It’s also got a really massive magazine section.

 You’ve probably already seen photos of the reading room/library within the Rijksmuseum, which is officially called the Cuypers Library after Pierre Cuypers, the Dutch architect who designed both the Rijksmuseum and Amsterdam Centraal Station.
 The Cuypers Library is both the largest and the oldest art history library in the Netherlands, not to mention one of the most beautiful!